Tom Watson opens up fresh Labour divisions over Brexit

 Advertising

+“But the only way to break the Brexit deadlock once and for all is a public vote in a referendum.
+A general election could fail to solve Brexit chaos.”

+He argued that it was not too late for Labour to win back Remain voters put off by confusion over the party’s position on Brexit, if they were to commit clearly to campaign to stay in the EU.

-“My experience on the doorstep tells me most of those who’ve deserted us over our Brexit policy did so with deep regret and would greatly prefer to come back; they just want us to take an unequivocal position that whatever happens we’ll fight to remain, and to sound like we mean it,” he will say.
+“My experience on the doorstep tells me most of those who’ve deserted us over our Brexit policy did so with deep regret and would greatly prefer to come back; they just want us to take an unequivocal position that, whatever happens, we’ll fight to remain, and to sound like we mean it,” he said.

 Conservative Party chairman James Cleverly said Mr Watson’s comments showed Labour was determined to cancel the 2016 referendum result.